artefactual-labs/ansible-atom-replication/documentation/three-servers-scenario.md

 For this replication, we want:

-* Install the replication ansible environment on the `atom-edit-server`, at `/usr/share/nginx/atom-replication` directory
+* Install the replication ansible environment on the `atom-nginx`, at `/usr/share/nginx/atom-replication` directory
 * schedule a weekly replication at 3:23 AM, every Saturday, and send email notifications to: "my_email@example.com"
 * Don't copy clipboard and access log tables
 * Remove deleted items in clipboard.
 If the read-only clipboard (we are not copying the clipboard from edit site on read-only) has any item that has been deleted in the replication, then remove it from clipboard table